 Astro Flipper

 This is my 2D Platformer game assignment for Michigan State University's CAS 117 Games and Interactivity class.
+It was rated one of the Top Three 2D Platformer assignments by the professor, and was shown at the Spring 2025 Student Showcase.

 Controls: